France-ioi/algorea-devdoc/backend/decisions-gherkin.md

 Whenever you find something difficult to understand, or notice you spent much more time than reasonable to do something, consider refactoring.

+## Use simple dates and URLs in tests

+Date: 20/06/2023

+Why?

+It will make the tests easier to follow.

+Many older tests use urls such as `http://taskplatform.mblockelet.info/task.html?taskId=403449543672183936`, or dates such as `2019-07-10 04:02:28`.

+Consider simplifications such as `http://taskplatform/TASK_ID`, and `2020-01-01 00:00:00`, with variations only on seconds, minutes, or days, depending on what you want to be highlighted.

 ## Use higher-level features to use domain/business notions that'd already been tested in another test

 Date: 19/04/2023